Edgeberry/Edgeberry-Device-Hub/documentation/alignment.md

 - Release packaging (MVP): on GitHub release publish, the workflow runs `scripts/build-all.sh` to produce per-service artifacts under `dist-artifacts/` named `devicehub-<service>-<version>.tar.gz`, and uploads them as release assets.
 Consumers install them on target hosts using `sudo bash scripts/deploy-artifacts.sh <artifact_dir>` or deploy remotely using `scripts/deploy.sh`.
  - Additionally, the Node-RED example under `examples/nodered/` is built and uploaded as a packaged tarball asset for easy install/testing.
  - The `release_node-clients.yml` workflow automatically publishes both `@edgeberry/devicehub-device-client` and `@edgeberry/devicehub-app-client` npm packages on release, with versions matching the release tag.
- - **Note:** The translator-service has been removed and replaced by application-service as the primary cloud bridge.
+ - **Note:** The obsolete translator-service has been removed and replaced by application-service as the primary cloud bridge.

 ### Deployment Process (SSH)